ueberauth/ueberauth_github/README.md

 Register a new application at: [your github developer page](https://github.com/settings/developers) and get the `client_id` and `client_secret`.

-Include the provider in your configuration for Ueberauth
+Include the provider in your configuration for Üeberauth

     config :ueberauth, Ueberauth,
       providers: [